- Travel and Places»

 Following the road down from the lighthouse on the left you have 'La Playa Artificial' a rocky section of beach, away from the main beaches, a hot spot for the younger locals to relax and swim of the rocks.

-'Can Repic' One of the beaches in the Port
+One of the beaches in the Port of Soller, named 'Can Repic'

-Carry on down and you will reach 'Can Repic at the bottom.
+Carry on down and you will reach 'Can Repic at the bottom of the road from the lighthouse into the port.
 It is a pedestrianized seafront, with the only road running behind the row of bars hotels and restaurants.
 This is a lovely stretch of sandy beach called 'Can Repic'.

 Here you can relax on the beach, sit and have a drink or meal and watch the sunset.